Skelton-in-Cleveland: All Saints' churches

 A new All Saints' church was built on the other side of the high street, in 1884, by R.J.
 Johnston of Newcastle.
 It is in the decorated style and of dressed sandstone with ashlar, with plain clay tiled roofs.

 After the new church was built, the Georgian church fell into disrepair, declared redundant and is now maintained by the Churches Conservation Trust.
 Both churches are Grade II listed buildings.

 Education

-The only school in the town is Skelton Primary School which takes on students age 3–11.
+The only school in the town is Skelton Primary School which takes in students aged 3–11.

 Media

 Local news and television signals are provided by BBC North East and Cumbria and ITV Tyne Tees.
 Television signals are received from either the Bilsdale or Pontop Pike TV transmitters.

 Local radio stations are BBC Radio Tees, Capital North East, Heart North East, Smooth North East, Hits Radio Teesside, Greatest Hits Radio Teesside, and Zetland FM, a community based radio station.

 The town is served by these local newspapers, The Northern Echo and Teesside Live.